ChenYangMei/payslip_generator/readme.md

 # Pay Slip Generator

 This simple monthly payslip generator is a fun code challenge I did for myob after General Assembly's WDI course.
-The calculation is designed to run on the client side in the browser.

 # Assumptions
 - The client would be able to upload a CSV file in a web page.
 - The application should create a monthly payslip in a CSV format and would be good to also display it in the web page.
-- The input and output can be handled in the browser (HTML5, Javascript and jQuery) hence a server is not necessary for this task.
-However, the result (payslip) should be easily transferred into a JSON string ready to be sent to the server side with xmlhttprequests if needed.

 # How to use it?